ild-thl/wisyki-api/README.md

 For more challenging tasks like validation, one of the following models is used:

 1. Mixtral-8x7B (hosted in SH by THL)
-2. mistral-medium (API key required)
+2. mistral-large (API key required)
 3. gpt-4-0125-preview (API key required)

 Please note that some of these models require an API key for access.